eatyourpeas/checktick/docs/import.md

 ---
-title: Manual Entry
+title: Text Entry
 category: features
 priority: 4
 ---

-The survey builder supports multiple ways to manually create survey content: bulk import from Markdown and detailed follow-up question configuration.
+The survey builder supports multiple ways to create survey content: Text Entry (importing from text format) and detailed follow-up question configuration.
 This is convenient when:

 - You already have the survey designed in a document and prefer to import the structure instead of dragging and dropping questions in the visual builder.
 - You want to lay out complex flows with repeatable sections or branching logic before wiring the final details in the UI.